Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Jacobi manifolds and associated algebraic and geometric structures

 In this section we recall the definition of Jacobi manifolds and present important examples (Definition \ref{definition:abstractj}, Examples \ref{ex:1}) of them.
-Our primary sources are \cite{Kiri1976}, \cite{Lich1978}, \cite{Marle1991}, \cite{GM2001}, and the recent paper by Crainic and Salazar \cite{CS2013} whose philosophy/approach \emph{\'a la} Kirillov we adopt.
-Accordingly, we will speak about \emph{abstract Jacobi manifolds}, retaining the term (\emph{standard}) \emph{Jacobi manifolds} for Jacobi manifolds in the sense of Lichnerowicz.
-Generically non-trivial line bundles and first order multi-differential calculus on them (see Appendix \ref{sec:app}) play a prominent role in abstract Jacobi geometry.
-We also associate important algebraic and geometric structures with abstract Jacobi manifolds.
-Namely, we recall the notion of \emph{Jacobi algebroid} (see \cite{GM2001} and \cite{IM2000a} for the equivalent notion of \emph{Lie algebroid with a $1$-cocycle}), but we adopt a slightly more general approach in the same spirit as that of abstract Jacobi manifolds and abstract Gerstenhaber-Jacobi algebras (see Appendix \ref{sec:app}).
-Accordingly, we will speak about \emph{abstract Jacobi algebroids}.
-In particular, we discuss the existence of an abstract Jacobi algebroid structure on the first jet bundle $J^1 L$ of the Jacobi bundle of an abstract Jacobi manifold $(M, L, \{-,-\})$ (Example \ref{ex:jacb2}), first discovered by Kerbat and Souci-Behammadi in the special case $L = M \times \R $ \cite{KS1993} (see \cite{CS2013} for the general case).
-We also present an abstract version of the Iglesias-Marrero \cite{IM2000a} construction of a fiber-wise linear Jacobi structure on the dual bundle $E^*$ of a Jacobi algebroid $E$ (Proposition \ref{prop:lijac}).
-This construction provides a natural lifting of an abstract Jacobi structure $(L, \{-,-\})$ on $M$ to an abstract Jacobi structure on the total space of the Atiyah algebroid $\der\, L$ of $L$ (Example \ref{ex:lijac1}, see Appendix \ref{sec:app_0} for a definition of the Atiyah algebroid of a vector bundle and its relation with differential operators).
+Our primary sources are \cite{Kiri1976}, \cite{Lich1978}, \cite{Marle1991}, \cite{GM2001}, and the recent paper by Crainic and Salazar \cite{CS2013} whose philosophy/approach \emph{\`a la} Kirillov we adopt.
+Accordingly, we retain the terms \emph{standard Jacobi manifolds} for Jacobi manifolds in the sense of Lichnerowicz.
+Generically non-trivial line bundles and first order multi-differential calculus on them play a prominent role in Jacobi geometry.
+We also associate important algebraic and geometric structures with Jacobi manifolds.
+Namely, we recall the notion of \emph{Jacobi algebroid} (see \cite{GM2001} and \cite{IM2000a} for the equivalent notion of \emph{Lie algebroid with a $1$-cocycle}), but we adopt a slightly more general approach to incorporate the non-trivial line bundle case.
+We discuss the existence of a Jacobi algebroid structure on the first jet bundle $J^1 L$ of the Jacobi bundle of a Jacobi manifold $(M, L, \{-,-\})$ (Example \ref{ex:jacb2}), first discovered by Kerbrat and Souici-Benhammadi in the \emph{standard} case $L = M \times \R $ \cite{KS1993} (see \cite{CS2013} for the general case).
 Finally, we discuss the notion of morphisms of Jacobi manifolds.
-We explain the relation between certain geometric properties of an abstract Jacobi manifold $(M, L, \{-,-\})$ involving morphisms and cohomological invariants of the associated Jacobi algebroid (Proposition \ref{lem:coh}).